PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 with one ordered runner while retaining isolated include flags for compatibility tests.

+That ordered migration is complete.
+All four implementations now accept the shared ModelIRGraphIndex and LayoutState.
+Their consumer lookup, operator input/output changes, alpha clone rewiring, structural removal, and pruning are differential-index aware.
+Each of the three production quadruples is replaced in place by `run_quantized_prelu_cleanup`, preserving the original order with stable `LAYOUT_PLAN` IDs `layout.transpose_dequant_prelu_quantize`, `layout.transpose_dequant_prelu_transpose`, `layout.dequant_prelu_quantize`, and `layout.dequant_prelu_depthwise_quantize` at priorities 10–40.
+Model-only preflight requires DQ/PReLU capability; indexed guards prove the relevant linear chain, inverse permutations, protected intermediates, per-tensor quantization, dtype, and required constants before snapshotting.
+Include flags retain isolated legacy-contract tests.

+Sequential verification completed with:

+- `5 passed` for all four rewrite variants plus the incomplete-chain no-op;
+- `8 passed, 23 deselected` for runner behavior, diagnostics, architecture, and irrelevant preflight coverage; the successful bridge used one full GraphIndex build and one snapshot, while the preflight-relevant incomplete chain used zero snapshots for all four specs;
+- `1089 passed, 5 deselected, 2 warnings in 139.28s` for the full direct suite;
+- Tier 1 `face_recognition_sface_2021dec_int8.onnx` `-cotof` evaluation with
+  every output compared, `evaluation_pass=true`, and maximum absolute error `5.960464477539063e-08`.

+The temporary Tier 1 output directory was deleted.
+Validation remained single-process and sequential, and no dependency or TensorFlow import was added.
+Rerun the raw-call inventory before selecting the next complete quantized or layout family.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work